Adderall Addiction: Symptoms, Causes, Effects and Treatment

 Adderall Addiction Symptoms, Causes, And Effects

-Adderall is a stimulant medication containing amphetamine and dextroamphetamine, prescribed for ADHD and narcolepsy.
-It alters brain chemistry to help improve focus and control impulses.
+Adderall Addiction refers to a pattern of misuse involving the stimulant medication Adderall, often taken in higher doses or without a prescription.
 The number of Adderall prescriptions increased from 32.2 million in 2017 to 41.4 million in 2021, correlating with rising addiction rates due to easier diagnoses (IQVIA).

 Symptoms of Adderall Addiction: Individuals addicted to Adderall may require higher doses to feel the effects, experience discomfort or cravings when not using, and struggle to control their use.
 This addiction often leads to prioritizing drug use over responsibilities, withdrawal from social connections, and continued use despite harmful consequences.
 Immediate help is crucial if these symptoms are present.